footprintanalytics/footprint-web/docs/users-guide/collections.md

 If you have second thoughts and want to bring an archived item back, you can see all your archived questions from the archive; click the menu icon in the top-right of any collection page to get to the archive.
 To unarchive a question, hover over it and click the unarchive icon that appears on the far right.

-## Events and timelines

-You can add events to collections, and organize those events into timelines.
-See [Events and timelines](events-and-timelines.md).

 ## Next: creating dashboards

 Next, we'll learn about [creating dashboards and adding questions to them][dashboards].

 [dashboards]: 07-dashboards.md
-[models]: models.md